Cmdpro/Data-Essence/modchanges.md

 - Enforced use of buffers
 - Certain recipes from incomplete entries can show in EMI again
 - Made more entries critical (Buffers, Auto-Fabricator, Essence Leech, Industrial Plant Siphon, What Is Essence?)
-- Adjusted some entries' requisites
+- Adjusted some entries' requisites and completion requirements
 - Nerfed Essence Leeches - low-health mobs make less Essence
 - Basic Essence renamed to Industrial Essence for more consistency
 - Data Banks can no longer be relocated with mods like Carry On to preserve intended design